-Buckius and Sean and Christy Bitts should not be deemed additional respondents.
-Latisha and Additional Respondents filed an answer and new matter to the petition to show cause on September 9, 2010.
+matter to the petition to show cause on September 9, 2010.
 On September 29, 2010, O'Rean filed preliminary objections to the answer, and Latisha filed an amended answer on October 19, 2010.
 O'Rean then filed preliminary objections to the amended answer, which the orphans' court denied on January 27, 2011.

-Thereafter, O'Rean filed a motion for partial judgment on the pleadings on March 16, 2011, seeking the return to the estate of \$360,000 in gifts to Latisha and Adam.
+Thereafter, O'Rean filed a motion for partial judgment on the pleadings on March 16, 2011, seeking the return to the estate of \$360,000 in gifts that were made to Latisha and Adam.
 The orphans' court denied the motion on August 31, 2011.
 By separate order that same date, the orphans' court ruled upon O'Rean's August 4, 2010 citation to show cause why Adam and Kim Buckius and Sean and Christy Bitts should not be deemed additional respondents, and added them to the lawsuit.

-On June 22, 2012, O'Rean filed a motion in limine seeking to preclude any testimony, on relevance grounds, regarding Decedent's verbalized intent prior to her death.
+On June 22, 2012, O'Rean filed a motion in limine seeking to preclude "the testimony of [Latisha], [Additional Respondents], and Mr. Gregory Nauman on three separate grounds, namely that their testimony would violate the Dead Man's Statute; the precedent established in [Estate of Slomski v.
+Thermoclad Co., 956 A.2d 438 (Pa.
+Super.
+2008), reversed in part, 987 A.2d 141 (Pa.
+2009),] and relevance," regarding Decedent's verbalized intent prior to her death.
+Orphans' Court Adjudication, 12/4/13, at 3.
 The orphans' court denied the motion in limine on September 12, 2012.

 A two-day hearing was held on January 7 and 9, 2013.
-At the start of the January 7, 2013 hearing, all counsel entered a stipulation, which in part, set forth the name of each recipient of the funds in dispute, the amount of funds transferred to each recipient, and whether the amount transferred was in excess of the amount that could be excluded from taxable gifts under the Internal Revenue Code.
+At the start of the January 7, 2013 hearing, all counsel entered a stipulation, which in part, set forth the name of each recipient of the funds in dispute, the amount of funds transferred to each recipient, and whether the amount transferred was in excess of the amount that could be excluded from taxable gifts under the Internal Revenue Code ("IRC").
 N.T., 1/7/13, at 7-10.
 In pertinent part, that stipulation provided: